Color, 2008, 84 mins. 16 secs.

 No one familiar with the career of Frank Henenlotter could possibly predict where each new project would take him as he lurched from the Times Square griminess of Basket Case to the psychedelic smut-horrors of Brain Damage and the Shapiro/Glickenhaus era Day-Glo horror cartoons of Frankenhooker and the two Basket Case sequels.
 While the outrageous affinity for exaggerated sexuality and body horror are still well in place here, his aesthetic has definitely changed to more of a clean, spare, brightly-lit approach that will disorient more than a few fans, not to mention the expected seasoning of hip-hop music on the soundtrack.
 Fortunately he still has his mojo, delivering a string of frenzied set pieces worthy of his legacy and a few artsy touches you might not expect.
 The mostly new actors are definitely troopers, especially the compelling Danielson whose physical energy and go-for-broke attitude far exceed her sometimes unsteady line readings.
 Die hards will also be amused by some sly nods to his Something Weird connection, including a few well-placed VHS titles and an unexpected vintage cameo by Uschi Digard.
 Even by Henenlotter standards, you've never seen anything quite like this... and be sure to stick around through the end credits.

 A low-budget indie film, Bad Biology made the rounds at various film festivals and one-off screenings while navigating the nightmarish terrain of modern film distribution.
-The first DVD on the market came in the UK from Revolver as a Region 2 releases without any extras (and ditto for the French release under the title Sex Addict!), but fortunately fans can get much more bang for their buck with the American disc from Media Blasters which features a superior anamorphic transfer (no iffy PAL conversion like the Revolver disc) and a strong Dolby Digital 2.0 mix.
+The first DVD on the market came in the UK from Revolver as a Region 2 release without any extras (and ditto for the French release under the title Sex Addict!), but fortunately fans got much more bang for their buck with the U.S. DVD in 2010 from Media Blasters which features a superior anamorphic transfer (no iffy PAL conversion like the Revolver disc) and a strong Dolby Digital 2.0 mix.
 (Both discs also contain a very processed, unappetizing 5.1 mix that's best ignored.)
 The Media Blasters extras live up to the usual Henenlotter standard with his usual supplemental sidekick, rapper R.A. the Rugged Man (most infamous for the location doc on the Basket Case disc and major financier of this production), joining him for a lively commentary track.
 You'll learn which cast member was recently released from jail before shooting, how the cameo from Basket Case alum Beverly Bonner came off, the digestive difficulties of Sneed during his first naked day of shooting, and the real identities of many of Jennifer's unfortunate victims.
-Clay Patrck McBride, the hip-hop photographer responsible for the very striking photo souvenirs of Jennifer's victims at the moment of climax and death, gets the spotlight for a funny video featurette showing him, Danielson, and Henenlotter coaching a string of male victims through their paces, and you get a really graphic Henenlotter music for R.A.'s "I Should'a Never" complete with a sex scene covered in spaghetti, a rifle barrel popping from a woman's crotch, and R.A. yanking his brain from hsi skull and smashing it to pices on the floor.
+Clay Patrick McBride, the hip-hop photographer responsible for the very striking photo souvenirs of Jennifer's victims at the moment of climax and death, gets the spotlight for a funny video featurette, "Fuck Face" (7m59s), showing him, Danielson, and Henenlotter coaching a string of male victims through their paces, and you get a really graphic Henenlotter music for R.A.'s "I Should'a Never" complete with a sex scene covered in spaghetti, a rifle barrel popping from a woman's crotch, and R.A. yanking his brain from his skull and smashing it to pieces on the floor.
 Also included is McBride's promo for R.A.'s "Legendary Classics Volume 1," the original trailer, a slew of production stills and promotional artwork, and bonus Shriek Show trailers for Late Fee, Psychos in Love, Scream and Smash Cut.
+A subsequent Blu-ray / DVD combo also came out from Media Blasters, but image quality was identical to the SD predecessor and not a discernible upgrade at all.